-On this website, legislation refers to Acts, Bills, Regulations, Deemed Regulations, and Supplementary Order Papers (although Bills and Supplementary Order Papers relate only to proposed legislation).
+On this website, legislation refers to Acts, Bills, Legislative Instruments, Other Instruments, and Supplementary Order Papers (although Bills and Supplementary Order Papers relate only to proposed legislation).

 For Bills and Acts, legislative history is a summary of the key dates of a Bill's progress through its legislative stages in the House of

 Representatives.
 These dates include the date of the Bill's introduction, the date when it was reported back to the House from the select

 committee, and the date when it received the Royal assent, as appropriate.
 Legislative history appears at the end of post-introduction versions of Bills.
 It is also included at the end of as-enacted versions of Acts, although not in older Acts.

 "Legislative instrument" is defined in section 4 of the Legislation Act 2012.
 Legislative Instruments can include Orders in Council, regulations, rules, notices, determinations, proclamations, or warrants.
 Legislative Instruments are laws made by the Governor-General, Ministers of the Crown, and certain other bodies under powers conferred by an Act of Parliament.
 Certain resolutions of the House of Representatives are also classed as Legislative Instruments.